mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

-The `contract` defined in the first line of the gives the hint to the compiler that if the `bind` function returns, then the receiver object is not null for sure.
+The `contract` defined in the first line gives the hint to the compiler that if the `bind` function returns, then the receiver object is not null for sure.

 Finally, we saw in the previous article that the Arrow library lets us easily convert an `Option<A>` to a nullable type.
 This sentence also stands true in the case of a `Raise<E>` context.
 In fact, we can convert an `Option<A>` to a function in the `NullableRaise` context using a dedicated `bind` function: